mattdibi/redox-keyboard/redox/README.md

 |  14 | WS2812/WS2812B leds                           | Optional RGB-underglow                              |

 > :warning: Pay attention to the Pro Micro you use in this project.
 Online you can find the infamous **Green Pro Micros** which have the same pinout of the normal Pro Micro but use a different power circuitry.
 Being the Redox a split keyboard that relies on detecting which side is directly powered to find which side is the master, these clones are not suited for the task.
-A more detailed explaination [here](http://www.40percent.club/2017/09/green-pro-micro.html)
+A more detailed explaination [here](http://www.40percent.club/2017/09/green-pro-micro.html).
+Please note that they can come in different colors, not necessarily green.

 ## Other assembly guides